 Master of Science in Molecular Biology

-The master's degree program in Molecular Biology at the Biozentrum Basel gives you direct access to cutting-edge research in many of the relevant fields of research as well as to an international community of researchers from over 40 nations.
-The core of the master's program is an independent research project conducted under the guidance of experienced researchers.
+The Master's degree program in Molecular Biology at the Biozentrum Basel gives you direct access to cutting-edge research in many of the relevant fields of research as well as to an international community of researchers from over 40 nations.
+The core of the Master's studies is an independent research project conducted under the guidance of experienced researchers.

-The major focus of the master's degree program is your independent research project.
-This is conducted in a laboratory, where you will learn and apply the newest techniques.
-You will supplement this by attending lectures to deepen your knowledge in your selected field of specialization.
-You can choose between biochemistry, cell biology, genetics, developmental biology, biophysics, structural biology, microbiology, infection biology, immunology, neurobiology, pharmacology and computational biology.
-Your master’s thesis – the presentation of your research project both in writing and orally – along with the master’s examination comprise the completion of the course of studies.
-As a rule, this program requires three semesters.
+The major focus of the Master's degree program is your independent research project.
+This is conducted in one of the research groups at the Biozentrum, where you will learn and apply cutting-edge research techniques.
+You will supplement this practical part by attending lectures to deepen your knowledge in your field of specialization.
+Thereby, you can choose between biochemistry, cell biology, genetics, developmental biology, biophysics, structural biology, microbiology, infection biology, immunology, neurobiology, pharmacology and computational biology.
+Your Master’s thesis – the presentation of your research project both in writing and orally – along with a final examination comprise the completion of the course.
+The program generally requires three semesters.

-You can find out first hand from two Master's students about how it is to study at the Biozentrum.
+You can find out first hand from two Master's students about their studies at the Biozentrum.

 Good time management is very important to her.
 Not only because she commutes daily but also because she is actively involved in the biology student’s organization, the Summer Research Academy and in scientific communication.
 More